 In 2015, the government of Portugal enacted a “law of return” allowing the descendants of Jews deported from Spain and Portugal in 1492 and 1496 to gain Portuguese citizenship.

-The law office of Cohen, Decker, Pex, Brosh helps the descendants of Sephardim Jews receive a Portuguese passport.
+Our law office helps the descendants of Sephardim Jews receive a Portuguese passport.
 Who is eligible for Portuguese citizenship, how long does the application process take, and what are the costs?

 What are the advantages of a Portuguese passport?

 Why should you apply for a Portuguese citizenship?
 In addition to the right to live, work, and do business in Portugal (a first-world country with a lovely climate, a developed economy and incredible landscapes), you will receive the passport of a European Union member state.

 Once you receive a Portuguese passport, you can live, work, and conduct business in all EU countries, including the United Kingdom (at least until the end of the Brexit process).
 In addition – not everyone knows, but a Portuguese passport also allows you to enter the U.S. without having to receive a visa in advance.

 Portuguese citizenship opens doors across Europe and the world, and allows you to enter the United States without a visa.

 I know that descendants of the expellees are eligible for a Spanish passport – why apply for Portuguese, rather than Spanish, citizenship?